DarrylJLTolentino/LiriBot/README.md

 This gif demonstrates that the "log.txt" file is completely filled with all the outputs from the concert-this, spotify-this-song, movie-this, and do-what-it-says commands after running the program.

+This program was created with Node.JS, NPM, Axios, MomentJS, fs, inquirer, Spotify API, BandsInTown API, and the OMDB API.